swcarpentry/python-novice-inflammation/setup.md

 ~~~
 {: .source}

-Note: If using Git Bash on Windows, we need to call Python via `winpty`:
+Note: If using Git Bash on Windows, you need to call Python via `winpty`:

 ~~~
 $ winpty python